William Herbert Ifould: At the Public Library of New South Wales

 Ifould oversaw the design and construction of the next stages of the Mitchell Library, the basement section to house the Country Circulation Department in 1928, the Dixson Wing which opened in 1929 and the central portion and entrance which was completed in 1942 to house the general reference collection.
 The plans for the enlarged and remodelled central portion and north-east wing were prepared by the Government Architect, Cobden Parkes, with advice from Ifould and Nita Kibble the Principal Research Officer at the Library.
 Ifould was very involved in the design and decoration of the Library.

 Ifould also oversaw the establishment of the Research Department of the General Reference Library in 1919–20 as an extension of the reading room reference service creating a library service that was accessible to the public, including people living in country areas not just to researchers and scholars.
 Ifould built the reputation of the Library as a leading institution in the Commonwealth for collecting records and documents relating to Australian history.

 As Principal Librarian during World War I, William Ifould recognised the significance of the personal stories of Australian servicemen in World War I to the nation's historical record.
 In December 1918 he launched The European War Collecting Project.
 Ifould placed newspaper advertisements around Australia, New Zealand and in the United Kingdom seeking diaries, letters, photographs and related material from servicemen and their families to be deposited in the library collection.
 Approximately 500 diaries were collected by the Library through the campaign.

+In 1933 he was approached by Elizabeth and Margaret MacPherson who had inherited money that their Scottish born grandfather had made.
+It was decided to create the Donald MacPherson Collection of Art and Literature.
+Purchases were made and the two sisters made further donations.
+The collection includes books by Giovanni Boccaccio, T. S. Eliot, Samuel Beckett and Sylvia Plath and books from historically important publishers like Kelmscott and Nonesuch.
+The sisters left their money to the collection when they died.